kubecost/docs/user-management.md

   * `admin`: Full control with permissions to manage users, configure model inputs, and application settings.
   * `readonly`: User role with read-only permission.
   * `editor`: Role can change and build alerts and reports, but cannot edit application settings and otherwise functions as read-only.
-* **Custom access roles (`filters.json`)**: Limit users based on attributes or group membership to view a set of namespaces, labels, cluster, or other aggregations
+* **Custom access roles (`filters.json`)**: Limit users based on attributes or group membership to view a set of namespaces, clusters, or other aggregations

 ```yaml
 # EXAMPLE CONFIGURATION